N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

 the old.
 Nonetheless, half the database consists of these types of records, and it is important to understand there are two types of mappings in play.

+We will see an example of this shortly.

 Because we keep the original data insofar possible and also have the new RHP records, queries require some nuance to avoid duplicate counting.
 We will discuss that in the user meeting.

 ----

-## Mapping when original records are not kept
+## Mapping when original types are not kept

-- Mappings are used:
-  - To create _concordance lists_, placing old values next to the new one.
+- This is far simpler.

-  - As a true function, taking the old value and mapping it to the new one.
+- Mapping takes a project-specific value and transforms it to the appropriate RHP term.

 (We did this with finds artefacts, and in general with all well-understood typologies)